GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/headers.rst

 file and all the descriptors are ready to be used.

 .. note::
-    Of course if the Descriptors have not be implemented for that specific data, they will not work.
+    Of course if the Descriptors have not been implemented for that specific data, they will not work.
 They should all be defined for Gemini data.
     For other sources, the headers can be accessed directly, one keyword at a time.
 This type of access is discussed below.
 This is also useful